How Rancho 3M Started

 A Major Turn in Life

 At the age of 47, during a time of prayer, the Lord clearly called Irene to minister to children in Mexico.
 This call was confirmed by other members of her church.
-Her friend Marietta was led by the Lord to help Irene in this work.
+Her friend Marietta was also led by the Lord to help Irene in this work.

 Publicity from an Unexpected Source